digitalrebar/provision/doc/cli/drpcli_contents_update.rst

 Synopsis
 --------

-As a useful shortcut, you can pass '-' to indicate that the JSON should be read from stdin
+As a useful shortcut, '-' can be passed to indicate that the JSON should be read from stdin

 ::